asoee/cursorless-jetbrains/README.md

 ## Issues and known limitations

 - Targets jetbrains 2024.2+ (might work with older versions, but not tested)
-- Only default shape supported for corsorless hats
+- Only default shape supported for cursorless hats
-- Chaining commands is not supported yet
-- Inconsistent multi-cursor support
-- Multi-panel support is not implemented

 ## Credits